 Site to Site VPN Explained¶

-When deploying a VPN, stay with the same ISP for all sites if possible.
+When deploying a VPN, if possible, stay with the same ISP for all sites.
 At a minimum, stay with ISPs that use the same backbone provider.
 Geographic proximity usually has no relation to Internet proximity.
 A server in the same city but on a different Internet-backbone provider could be as far away in Internet distance (hops) as a server on the other side of the continent.
 This difference in Internet proximity can make the difference between a VPN with 30 ms latency and one with 80+ ms latency.

 Remote Access IPsec VPN¶

 pfSense provides several means of remote access VPN, including IPsec, OpenVPN, and PPTP, and L2TP.
-The mobile IPsec functionality on pfSense has some limitations that could hinder its practicality for some deployments. pfSense supports NAT- Traversal which helps if any of the client machines are behind NAT.
-Since remote users will almost always need access from behind NAT.
-Many home networks use a NAT router of some sort, as do most hot spot locations, hotel networks, etc.
+Mobile IPsec functionality on pfSense has some limitations that could hinder its practicality for some deployments. pfSense supports NAT- Traversal which helps if any of the client machines are behind NAT, which is the typical case.

 One good use of the pfSense IPsec client VPN capabilities is to secure all traffic sent by hosts on a wireless network or other untrusted network.
 This will be described later in this chapter.

-Remote users running Windows can connect back to a pfSense router using IPsec client software, such as the Shrew Soft VPN Client.
+Remote users can connect back to a firewall running pfSense software using a variety of different IPsec client software.
+See Remote Access Mobile VPN Client Compatibility

 Before getting started, the following items must be complete.

-- pfSense must be setup and working properly for the existing local network environment.
+The firewall must be configured and working properly for the existing local network environment.

-- If pfSense is not the default gateway on the LAN where it is installed, static routes must be added to the default gateway, pointing the remote VPN subnet to the IP address on pfSense in the LAN subnet.
+If the firewall running pfSense is not the default gateway on the LAN where it is installed, static routes must be added to the default gateway, pointing the remote VPN subnet to an IP address on pfSense in a subnet shared between pfSense and the default gateway.
 Less desirable, but also functional, would be to add static/persistent routes to the client PCs who need access to the VPN.

-- Control of the other end of the VPN, or contact with the person who does control the other end of the VPN.
-If it is another pfSense system, then share this document with the other administrator.
-If it isn’t then have them consult the documentation that came with the IPsec device they are using.
+Control of the other end of the VPN, or contact with the person who controls the other end of the VPN.
+If it is another firewall running pfSense, then share this document with the other administrator.
+If it is not, then have them consult the documentation for the IPsec device in use at the other site.

-- Host and application level security become more important when connecting multiple networks, how much depending on how much the other network is trusted.
-If a system on the remote network is compromised by an attacker, they could easily hop over the VPN to attack local systems without any firewall protection all traffic is allowed to pass on the VPN tunnel.
+Host and application level security become more important when connecting multiple networks, depending on how much the other network is trusted.
+If a device on the remote network is compromised by an attacker, they could easily hop over the VPN to attack local devices without any firewall protection all traffic is allowed to pass on the VPN tunnel.

 Configuring the VPN Tunnel¶

-First, log into the pfSense router for the network and click VPN > IPsec
+First, log into the firewall running pfSense for the local network and click VPN > IPsec

 IPsec tunnels have two components: A Phase 1 area that defines the remote peer and how the tunnel is authenticated, and one or more Phase 2 entries that define how traffic is carried across the tunnel.